tomtl/critters-tracker/readme.md

-## Places Tracker
+## Critters Tracker

-A quick web map app for keeping track of places you want to visit.
+A web map app for tracking wildlife sigtings.
 Created using ArcGIS API for JavaScript.